 Be inspired and achieve your ambitions with scholarships of £2,500 to £15,000 towards your tuition fees.

-The University of Nottingham is ranked in the top 100 universities worldwide and is recognised globally for groundbreaking research and teaching excellence.
+The University of Nottingham is consistently ranked among the world's top 100 universities* and is ranked 8th in the UK for research power**.

 Our International Baccalaureate Diploma Excellence Scholarship rewards international students achieving outstanding grades in their IB Diploma.
 To celebrate the 70th anniversary of our university status, we are expanding this scholarship for students beginning courses with us in 2018.